yiisoft/form/docs/field-parts/error.md

 # Error Field Part

 Represent a field validation error (if there are several errors, the first one is used).
-If field is no validation error, field part will be hidden.
+If field has no validation error, this field part will be hidden.

 ## Usage Example